 What kind of training does your staff have?

-Ruff Dog prides itself on educating our Play Group Supervisors.
+Ruff Dog prides itself on educating our Play Group Leaders.
 Many of our team members have a background in animal care and are required to complete extensive coursework on safe off-off leash play, canine body language & behavior during their new-hire training which includes a 16 module program taught by The Dog Gurus.
-All new Ruff Dog team members are also sent annually for their Pet First Aid & CPR certifications.
+All new Ruff Dog team members take the Dog Gurus Safety Pledge and are also sent annually for their Pet First Aid & CPR certifications.

 Is training for my dog involved?
 If so, what kind?

 Our play group supervisors reinforce positive behaviors throughout the day.
 While participating in our daycare or boarding program, dogs are encouraged to exhibit appropriate play styles, to respond to their name quickly, and practice basic obedience manners.
-Our supervisors use positive reinforcement, redirection and plenty of tasty treats to reward pups for their good behavior.
+Our supervisors use only force-free methods and promote the use of positive reinforcement, redirection and plenty of tasty treats to reward pups for their good behavior.

 - Practicing Recall – Supervisors call dog’s names throughout the day during play and ask them to “come” when called.

 - Positive Reinforcement – pats, cuddles, treats and praise to reward appropriate behaviors.

 - Quick Time-Outs – Supervisors use time-outs to demonstrate the certain behaviors are not permitted while playing.
 For example: Bullying, mounting, marking, excessive mouthing, excessive barking, etc. Time outs are also used to provide pups with a quick moment to calm themselves down in order to prevent over-excitement.
 During time-outs, dogs are placed on-leash, in one of our rooms, or inside a crate.
 If in a room or crate they will enjoy a food puzzle, stuffed frozen kong or other tasty treat to help them settle down in a healthy, fun way.